vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

   input.
 Note, the output of the projection is actually double the size of the latent space, as we split it in twine to obtain our mean and log-variance.
 - `decode`: Applies a projection from the latent space to `x`, followed by adding the output of `class_proj` on the conditioning vector.
+This is how we inject the class information into the model.
 Finally, it passes the result through the decoder stack.
 - `__call__`: This is simply the full model forward pass: `encode` then `reparam` then `decode`.
 This is used during training.